Natzirt-BK/subaru-ecu-tools-linux/README.md

   adapter discovery and ECU read/write validation.
 - RomRaider2 has completed OpenPort/J2534 Subaru ECU identification and sustained in-car SSM/ISO9141 logging.
-- Mitsubishi MUT-II logging still requires connected-vehicle qualification.
+- Mitsubishi MUT-II logging passed validation.
-- The Windows portable package passes automated build, structure, and startup checks; connected Windows hardware testing remains pending.
+- The Windows package passes build and hardware testing.
-- RomRaider2 1.1.11 does not enable ECU memory writing or flashing.
-EcuFlash remains the established flashing application in the Linux toolset.
+- Does not enable ECU memory writing or flashing.
+The code is removed and remains local currently EcuFlash remains the flashing application in the Linux toolset.

 ## OpenPort behavior on Linux

 The installer checks the USB state.
 When connected, the J2534 probe opens and closes the adapter.
 When disconnected, it must report device not connected.
-The EcuFlash launcher synchronizes Wine's device state before startup and reports later USB changes. **Restart EcuFlash after plugging or unplugging the cable.**
+The EcuFlash launcher synchronizes Wine's device state before startup and reports later USB changes.

+**Restart EcuFlash after plugging or unplugging the cable.**

 The J2534 probe distinguishes states from missing or denied USB access.